-CDEC considered the following information prepared by CDR: a systematic review of non-randomized studies of nitisinone submitted by the manufacturer and a critique of the manufacturer's pharmacoeconomic evaluation.
-CDEC also considered input from a clinical expert with experience treating patients with HT-1, and information submitted by patient groups about outcomes and issues important to patients and caregivers who are affected by HT-1.
+CDEC considered the following information prepared by CDR: a systematic review of non-randomized studies of nitisinone submitted by the manufacturer, bioequivalence data for Nitisinone Tablets and Orfadin, and a critique of the manufacturer's pharmacoeconomic evaluation.
+CDEC also considered input from a clinical expert with experience treating patients with HT-1 and information submitted by patient groups about outcomes and issues important to patients and caregivers who are affected by HT-1.